Toxnix/BanSystem/README.md

 5. If needed, adjust the ban duration settings for different groups in the `settings.yml`.

 ## Coming Soon
-- Spigot support
-- Ban, mute, and warn bypass
+- Ban, mute, and (warn) bypass
 - Add H2 and MongoDB Database support
 - If you are muted, commands that you don't able to use
 - General history command to show all mutes, bans, and warns
 - A warn System
+- Spigot support

 ## In Planning
 - Webpanel